Our Commitment to Future Professionals

 CRA is very committed to the development of its staff.
 Our staff being our greatest asset, we strive to develop each consultant technically and professionally.

 For more junior staff, Initial Professional Development (IPD) focuses on attaining the competencies and experience required to achieve Chartered status with their chosen professional institution.
-For our more experienced staff, our Continued Professional Development (CPD) program provides support to allow maintenance of existing skills and expertise, while developing new ones in complimentary areas.
+For our more experienced staff, our Continued Professional Development (CPD) programme provides support to allow maintenance of existing skills and expertise, while developing new ones in complimentary areas.

 CRA provides a structured approach to IPD and CPD through CRA’s Professional Development Forum, which is held on a quarterly basis.
 The forum provides an opportunity to support consultant’s development through knowledge sharing, progress monitoring, topical open discussions and technical presentations.
 It acts as a point of focus for professional development while allowing each individual to drive their own progress.